We do get lots of calls from customers trying to decide which digital track set to buy. Here are the questions we ask you and info we always cover:

 Carrera Digital132 Slot Cars

 The Carrera digital sets include what they call a 'black box' for the brain.
 This black box allows you to use a lap counter and a pit lane as digital accessories with it.
 In late 2010, Carrera came up with a digital upgrade.
 You can now purchase a 'control unit' which hooks up to a Start Light and individual Driver Displays that work with the pit lane.
-At this time, all the Carrera Digital132 sets come with the black box.
-Carrera tells us that their philosphy is for the control unit to be an upgrade, not available in a track set.
-We'll see.
 Here is our catalog page for

 Carrera Digital Track Accessories